 The Cherry Tree Incident

-While there is a legend or story of young George Washington admitting to his father that he'd chopped down a cherry tree, there is no evidence to either prove or disprove this story.
+While there is a legend or story of young George Washington admitting to his father that he'd chopped down a cherry tree, there is no evidence to either prove or disprove that this is a genuine George Washington fact.
 We'd all like to think, however, that the first president and the father of our country was an honest person.

 Washington was raised as an 18th century Virginia gentleman.
 As a young man, he was interested in military arts and the western expansion of the colonies.